-The ICC and the PIs of the M-POHL member countries carry the responsibility to ensure that the international M-POHL project database and tools developed within M-POHL projects are used according to their joint rules.
+The ICC and the PIs and the PRs of the M-POHL member countries carry the responsibility to ensure that the international M-POHL project database and tools developed within M-POHL projects are used according to the jointly agreed rules.
 The procedures outlined below shall ensure careful monitoring and adequate internal and external use of the international database and tools.